SolaceLabs/pubsubplus-monitor-solutions/README.md

 It can also run in 'local mode" where the reciver and the Pump are in the same process, avoiding the republishing of stats onto the message bus.

-## Other known implementations
-- Apple has built a Splunk solution for both Metrics and Events, which they own.
-- Voicebase has a sophisticated custom solution built in Elk.
-Menards uses Zabbix.